-Latter-day Saints don't normally shop on a Sunday, not us anyway.
-What if church members see me or the kids question, I protested.
-I had a leadership position to set an example.
+I don't normally shop on a Sunday.
+"What if Church members see me, or what if the kids questioned the action," I protested.
+I had a leadership position at church and needed to set an example.

 On the Way Home

+Zipporah would not leave the nursery class with me after meetings ended a church.
 Zipporah clung to the nursery leader with all her might, not willing to let go of him, a brawny police officer with a heart of gold.
 He and his wife voluntarily taught the class.
-With a sick wife at home, a painful body myself, and a whining 21-month old, I was getting impatient.
+With a sick wife at home, a painful body myself, and a whining 21-month-old, I embodied impatience.

-Sariah my second daughter gave me a lectured about purchasing on Sundays when we stopped to get the ice.
-I told her that Mommy needed the ice and I had to make an exception for this one day.
+Sariah, my second daughter, gave me a lecture about purchasing on Sunday when we stopped to get the ice at QuickTrip.
+I told her, "Mommy needs the ice.
+I have to make an exception for this one day."
 She told me to repent.

-It was so hot outside that day that the ice started melting in the bag as soon as I left the QuickTrip.
+If heat exists in hell, it came out to play that day.
+The ice started melting in the bag as soon as I left the QuickTrip.
 I rushed home to get the ice to my wife.
-I fell on a leather sofa in the TV room in pain and passed out.
+I fell on a leather sofa in the TV room in pain (peripheral neuropathy) and passed out.
 I sent all the kids to bed for a nap.

 Trial of Faith

-What was my surprise when I saw Zipporah in the rearview mirror of the family van.
-I started laughing and asked her what was she doing in the van, sneaking around.
+What was my surprise when I saw Zipporah in the rearview mirror of the family van?
+I started laughing and asked her, "What are you doing in the van, sneaking around?"